Gorditas

 • Water.
 Warm water hydrates the masa harina and helps form a pliable dough.

-How to make fried gorditas
+How to make gorditas

 gordita dough being rolled out into balls.